renoir-data/renoir-data.github.io/content/about/_index.md

 <logo>We are Databrush</logo>

-Davide, Luca, Alessandro, Gianpaolo, and Fabio
+Alessandro, Luca, Gianpaolo, Fabio and Davide

 <renoir>We develop Renoir</renoir>, an advanced tool for streaming data analytics, designed to help businesses make informed, real-time decisions